posva/talk-vuejs-and-typescript-a-complicated-relationship/README.md

     - explain quickly state, mutations and actions
     - show working example (4)
     - Look at index.d.ts in vuex, only generic is the state so no mutation/action autocompletion
+    - To have mutations we would have to bring the Mutations Tree all over the place, same with actions.
-    - It could be possible to extract mutation names with `keyof` and then type the arguments an `infer`.
+    - Then it would be possible to extract mutation names with `keyof` and then use ternaries with `infer` to allow flexibile cases (no state vs state, no mutations, etc).
 For example we can allow returning a plain value and still infer the returned value of an action as a Promise of that value but also allow returning a promise or not returning anything

     ```ts
     export type ActionReturnType<A extends Function> = A extends (